 A very common injury that occurs in runners is called a “runner's knee.”
-In this post, we'll discuss the causes of runner's knee, its symptoms, and exercises you can do to prevent and treat it.
+In this post, we'll discuss the causes of runner's knee and the treatment of knee pain in runners.

 Runner's knee, also known as patellofemoral pain syndrome, is a common injury among runners.
 It occurs when the cartilage under your kneecap becomes irritated, resulting in pain and discomfort.
 It's more common in women and people who participate in sports that involve a lot of running, jumping, and twisting.